manwar/python-guide/amazon-web-services.md

 Finally click the `"Create user"` button.

 In the next page, you get the choice to download the sign-in details.

 It is recommended you download this `csv file` as this information is never recovered later.

 **NOTE**: Copy the autogenerate password for the user.

+Once the user is created then you get the `"IAM Users"` page listing all the users created so far.

+Click the user name, you just created.

+In the `summary` section, click the `"Create access key"` link and select the use case `"Command Line Interface (CLI)"`.

+Select the checkbox for confirmation.

+Click the `"Next"` button.

+Enter `"Description tag value"` and click the button `"Create access key"`.

+The next page would show, `"Access key"` and `"Secret access key"`.
+It is recommended you download this `csv file`.

 Sign out of your root account from AWS.

-Log back in as `"IAM"` user with usual credentials.
+Get the sign-in link, user name and password from the csv file you downloaded earlier, it would be something like `"<username>_credentials.csv"`.

+You get the option to change the password (one-time only).

+Finally you are in the as the `"IAM user"`.

 #### Create Group